 Step 5: Decide How You’ll Store the Gold

 And finally, you need to have a plan in place for how you’ll store your physical gold.
-Sticking a bunch of gold bars under your bed probably isn’t the wisest strategy.
+Sticking several gold bars under your bed probably isn’t the wisest strategy.
 This puts you at greater risk of having your investment stolen.
-Your best bet to store physical gold bars and coins is probably to use a safety deposit box at a bank, rent a secure storage facility, or purchase a safe for your home.
+Your best bet to store physical gold bars and coins is likely to use a safe deposit box at a bank, rent a secure storage facility, or purchase a safe for your home.

 Things to Keep in Mind

 Investing in gold can be a great investment strategy when done right.
 Make sure you know what type of gold you want to invest in right from the start and buy from a reputable dealer.

 You also want to consider the logistics of your investing strategy.
 For instance, if you buy gold bars, you have to think about the practicality of that solution.
 How will you store your precious metal and keep it safe?
 How will you eventually sell it?
 After all, you can’t just cut the bar in half.

 You also want to think about your rate of return on any gold you do end up buying.
 Make sure that the gold you’re purchasing will outpace inflation.
 Otherwise, you’ll end up losing money over the long run.

 And finally, make sure that you don’t end up putting all your money into gold.
 Gold and other precious metals can be an excellent investment, but they should only be one aspect of your investment portfolio.